European shares kick off 2021 with rally on Brexit and vaccine optimism

 In a bright spot, however, Ladbrokes owner Entain Plc jumped 25.3% after it confirmed an $11 billion bid proposal from U.S. casino operator MGM Resorts, which it said significantly undervalued its business.

-Reporting by Amal S and Sruthi Shankar in Bengaluru; Editing by Saumyadeb Chakrabarty and Shailesh Kuber
+Reporting by Amal S and Sruthi Shankar in Bengaluru; Editing by Shailesh Kuber and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.